Ecological Restoration Design + Implementation

 Ultimately, we want to change your attitude toward ecological fire technology, embrace it as a friend rather than a foe, and help create the grassroots groundswell necessary to change uninformed attitudes and perceptions.

-Invasive species eradication and management, specializing in no-pesticide removal of problem species like Buckthorn, Wild Parsnip and Dog strangling Vine.
+Specializing in no-pesticide removal of problem species like Buckthorn, Wild Parsnip, Dog strangling Vine, Giant Hogweed, Poison Ivy, and more. . .
 Observe the results before and after of a strategic, coordinated eradication effort to eliminate DSV, and allow the native raspberry to re-establish >